Hamas agrees to a Gaza ceasefire, sources say; US and Israel reject offer

 For its part, Hamas has said it is willing to free the remaining captives all at once in exchange for a permanent ceasefire.
 It has also said it is willing to cede control of the Gaza Strip to an interim government, as proposed in an Arab League-backed $53bn plan for the enclave’s reconstruction.

-The Palestinian group, however, has refused to lay down arms or exile its leaders from Gaza, saying the demand is a “red line” as long as Israel’s occupation of Palestinian territory continues.
+The group, however, has opposed any displacement of Palestinians and refused to lay down arms or exile its leaders from Gaza, describing the latter demands as a “red line” as long as Israel’s occupation of Palestinian territory continues.

 ‘All eyes on Doha’

-In Gaza, Palestinians said they were desperate for any deal to bring an end to Israel’s relentless bombardment and blockade, which has left the enclave’s entire population on the brink of famine.
+In Gaza, Palestinians said they were desperate for any deal to bring an end to Israel’s bombardment and blockade, which has left the enclave’s entire population on the brink of famine.

 “All Palestinian eyes are on Doha,” Al Jazeera’s Hind Khoudary said from Deir el-Balah in central Gaza.